bjornah/PaperMarkdownMerging/README.md

 In case the .md file is missing for a paper where the pdf is present, an .md file will be created, containing only "### FirstAuthor et al. (year)"

 ## To do
-- [] Add more proper installation instructions for both linux and windows to allow execution from arbitrary location
 - [] Make pdf and summaries folders arbitrary
 - [] Make summary document name editable
 - [] Add support for relative paths